Consistent estimation of the spectrum of trace class data augmentation algorithms: Random Matrix Approximation method of

 As a consequence of Lemma~\ref{lemma_eqv}, we are now in a position to adapt the consistency result from \citet{adamczak:bednorz:2015} for the RMA method described above in Algorithm~\ref{algo_erma}.
 Before stating the result, we introduce required notations from \citet{koltchinskii:gine:2000} and \citet{adamczak:bednorz:2015}.
 Recall that for any operator $A$ (finite or infinite) we use the notation $\sp(A)$ to denote its spectrum.
 Thus, for a finite matrix $A$, $\sp(A)$ will denote the set of its eigenvalues.
 Since the Markov operators we consider are trace class (and therefore, Hilbert Schmidt), their spectra can be identified with the sequences $(\lambda_m)_{m = 0}^\infty \in \ell_2$ of eigenvalues, where $\ell_2$ is the Hilbert space of all square summable real sequences.
 Because our goal is to approximate the (possibly infinite) spectrum of an integral operator by the finite spectrum of a matrix, we will identify the latter with an element of $\ell_2$, by appending an infinite sequence of zeros to it.
-Moreover, because in the current setting we only consider positive self-adjoint Markov operators which have non-negative spectra, we shall confine our attention to $\ell_2^+ = \{(x_m)_{m = 0}^\infty \in \ell_2: x_m \geq 0 \text{ for all } m = 0, 1, \dots\}$, the ``non-negative half'' of $\ell_2$.
 As in \citet{koltchinskii:gine:2000}, the metric we use for comparing spectra is the $\delta_2$ metric, which is defined for $x, y \in \ell_2$ as